lsms-worldbank/labeller/src/mdhlp/lbl_list_unused_val_lbls.md

 When attached to variables, value labels are an essential part of data documentation.
 Left unused, they create clutter and, potentially, confusion.

 To tidy a data set, data producers should manage value label sets well.
 But in order to tidy, one needs an inventory of the things that need tidying.
-To that end, `lbl_list_unused_lbls` lists all value label sets that are unused--in other words, that need to be either attached to a variable or dropped.
+To that end, `lbl_list_unused_val_lbls` lists all value label sets that are unused--in other words, that need to be either attached to a variable or dropped.

 # Options